NoelleSimp/TCL/characters/electro/beidou.md

 | 1 Stack | 394.24% | 3 |
 | 2 Stacks / Perfect Parry  | 618.24% | 4 |

-* **Perfect parrying** or taking any shield damage does NOT reduce [Serpent Spine](../../equipment/weapons/claymores.md#serpent-spine)'s stacks unless your shield breaks from an attack.

 {% endtab %}

 {% tab title="Stormbreaker" %}